Downtown Redevelopment and Construction Projects

 Another foray from Bear Paw Equity into market-rate downtown residential is in progress at 500 E. Main!
-The CalMain Lofts project has nearly 30 units under construction with expected completion in late 2019.LEARN MORE
+The CalMain Lofts project has nearly 30 units under construction.LEARN MORE

 Developer Bear Paw Equity is converting the two upper floors of this historic building into 12 market-rate Live/Work units, as a part of the exciting new wave of residential spaces coming to Downtown!
-The Tretheway Lofts are expected to be completed by late 2019.
+The Tretheway Lofts were completed in February 2020!

 The Housing Authority of the County of San Joaquin and DFA Development, LLC are in the process of developing 242 N. Sutter into the Medici Artist Lofts.
 This project will yield a mix of 34 affordable and market-rate units, contributing to the influx of downtown residential spaces.
-A portion of the building’s units will be reserved for artists, only, and the anticipated completion date is late 2019.LEARN MORE
+A portion of the building’s units are reserved for artists, only.LEARN MORE

-Slotted for completion in 2019, the old Greyhound Bus station site is being converted into a shopping center anchored by Seven Eleven and Dutch Bros.
+Completed in 2019, the old Greyhound Bus station site was converted into a shopping center anchored by Seven Eleven and Dutch Bros.
 Coffee.
 Two other Restaurant/Retail spaces are available as a part of this development located close to HWY 4.LEARN MORE

 CalWeber 40, a residential development at the southeast corner of California Street and Weber Avenue will provide 40 units — 28 apartments with two bedrooms and one bathroom, and 12 larger apartments with three bedrooms and two baths.
 Developed by Cal Weber Associates LP; DFA Development LLC; Riverside Charitable Corporation, Inc.; and PNC Real Estate.LEARN MORE